giorgos8/ExchangeRates_Python/README.md

 ## Description

-1. Using OOP (Python)...
-The task is to extract data from a web source (Open Exchange Rates), transforms the dataset (convert from USD base to EUR) and loads it into a database (ETL).
+1. Using OOP (Python): https://github.com/giorgos8/ExchangeRates_Python we extract data from a web source (Open Exchange Rates), transforms the dataset (convert from USD base to EUR) and loads it into a database (ETL).
-2. Using RDBMS (SQL Server 2019) ...
-The data is loadind daily into a table.
+2. Using RDBMS (SQL Server 2019): https://github.com/giorgos8/ExchangeRates_DB the extracted data is loadind daily into a table.
 Then we create views-reports about the data and statistics.
-3. Using C# (.NET)
-a simple user can use a simle Windows Application to admin, watch and run (re-run) the API
+3. Using C# (.NET): https://github.com/giorgos8/ExchangeRates_C_Sharp a simple user can use a simle Windows Application to admin, watch and run (re-run) the API

-## Getting Started

 ### Local Setup